KeltonMVP/rules/docs/wiki-info/website/clans.en.md

 * **Name:** represents the alliance name.
 * **Members:** represents the total number of alliance members (the total number of members from all allied clans).
 * **Allied clans:** represents the names of the allied clans.

+## Clan Levels

+This page will display all available clan levels, divided into 3 categories:

+* **LEVEL:** will display a representative image depending on the clan level.
+* **EXPERIENCE:** will display the amount of XP required to unlock that level.
+* **FEATURES:** will display all benefits of each clan level.